French frigate Résolue (1778): French service

 In 1783 Résolue was again at Brest for repairs.

 In early 1791, she was under the command of Jacques Trublet de Villejégu.

 In November 1791, Résolue was escorting merchant ships, when HMS Phoenix and HMS Perseverance captured her at the Battle of Tellicherry.
 Résolue suffered 25 men killed and 40 wounded.
 As this occurred during peacetime, the British restored her to France at Mahé.
 In 1793 she was at Brest being repaired.

 She took part in the action of 23 April 1794, when a squadron comprising Résolue, Engageante, Pomone and the 22-gun corvette Babet met a squadron of five British heavy frigates.
 Résolue managed to escape but the British took the other three ships.Résolue, under Commander Montalan, next participated in the Expédition d'Irlande.
-On 22 December 1796, she collided with Redoutable in Bantry Bay, losing her own mast in the accident.
+On 22 December 1796, she collided with Redoutable in Bantry Bay, losing her mast in the accident.
 She sent a boat to seek help from Immortalité, but it was washed up on the shore on Clough Beach and its crew taken prisoner.
 The boat is now a local attraction.
 Résolue managed to return to Brest under emergency rigging and in tow from Pégase.